 Then one of the American girls pointed down the street.
 A bus was sitting at a red light in the distance.

 Without even saying anything, all of us just started running.
 Full sprint.
 I remember thinking how ridiculous it all was in that moment and I burst out laughing as we were running.
-Here we were, with 6 other strangers from all over the world, connected by this moment of travel stress.
+Here we were, with six other strangers from all over the world, connected by this small moment of travel stress.

 We took off running even faster, waving and yelling toward the driver.